RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 ## Cloud Memory Store:-
-- Cloud Memorystore is a managed Redis service, which is commonly used for caching.
+- Cloud Memorystore is a fully managed Redis service, which is commonly used for caching.you can store data in key-value format.
 - In Redis, if the memory usage surpasses 80 percent of the system memory, the instance is deemed to be under memory pressure.
 To alleviate this, several actions can be taken:

     **Scaling up the instance**: Increasing the resources allocated to the Redis instance can help accommodate higher memory requirements.

     **Lowering the maximum memory limit**: Reducing the maximum memory limit for Redis can prevent excessive memory usage.